How can we help you?

 - Have construction experience or training via an ECP training partner or other pre-apprenticeship program recognized by the Illinois Department of Labor

-ECP training partners operate construction pre-apprenticeship training programs which include drug testing, education verification and preparatory classes.
-In addition, ECP training partners provide workplace readiness skills including resume preparation and interviewing techniques.
+ECP training partners operate construction pre-apprenticeship training programs which include drug testing, education verification and preparatory classes as well as workplace readiness skills such as resume preparation and interviewing techniques.

-ECP training partners provide the Tollway with resumes of pre-screened, qualified job applicants and WIOA eligibility approval as determined by IDES.
-The Tollway shares ECP job candidate information with contractors and subcontractors who have requested ECP candidate referrals.
+The Tollway receives resumes of pre-screened, qualified job applicants and WIOA eligibility approval from the ECP training partner.
+The Tollway then shares ECP job candidate information with contractors and subcontractors who have requested ECP candidate referrals.
 Contractors and subcontractors conduct the interviews and make the hiring decisions.

 Equal Employment Opportunity Program